 How to Store Leftovers and Reheat

-Baked sausage, peppers and onions make great lunch the next day.
+Baked sausage, peppers, and onions make a great lunch the next day.
 This dish will keep well for 1-2 days in an airtight container in the refrigerator.

 To reheat you can heat it in an oven-safe container.
 I love using these (affiliate link) Glass Pyrex Containers because they double as storage and baking dishes.
 Or, you can reheat briefly in the microwave until warmed through.